Virginia Tech® home

 Deadlines

-• November 1: Request for leave due to department head, including the Memorandum of Agreement (see "Research Leave Resources" at bottom of page for links to these forms).
+• November 1: Request for leave due to department or school head, including the Memorandum of Agreement (see "Research Leave Resources" at bottom of page for links to these forms).

-• November 15: Department-approved requests due to dean, including the department-approved Memorandum of Agreement and P4B forms.
+• November 15: department or school-approved requests due to dean, including the department or school-approved Memorandum of Agreement.

 • December 15: Dean-approved requests due to provost's office